palcacer-42/chuck/faust_projects/examples/LOOPSTATION_GUIDE.md

 - Add more effects (after line: `simple_reverb`)

 ## Troubleshooting

+### Compilation fails (Code Signature Invalid)
+**Problem:** `faust2caqt` creates an app but it crashes with "Code Signature Invalid" **Solution:**
+- Use `faust2caconsole` instead (no GUI but works)
+- Or use Faust Web IDE for GUI version
+- Qt/macOS version mismatch causes signing issues

+### Console version has no GUI controls
+**Problem:** The caconsole version runs but you can't control parameters **Solution:**
+- Use Faust Web IDE (https://faustide.grame.fr/) for full GUI
+- Or edit the .dsp file to set default values for parameters

 ### No audio recording
 - Check Input Gain is > 0